 Our debt collection agency in the Netherlands is made of lawyers who can propose legal solutions that will be beneficial to you right from the start.

 The two procedures associated with debt collection in the Netherlands

 In the Netherlands, the process of collecting debts is divided into two phases:

 - the extra-judicial phase,

 The most important distinction between the two phases is that the latter entails judicial proceedings, which could raise costs.
 When dealing with financial recoveries, the most suitable solution is to use a debt collection agency in the Netherlands.

 The debt collection process in the Netherlands

-In the Netherlands, the payments are frequently made after several demands and reminders and the extrajudicial collections are the first authority in the debt collection process.
+In the Netherlands, payments are frequently made after several demands and reminders and extrajudicial collections are reommended in the debt collection process.

-For debt collection in the Netherlands, there are usually sent several written demands for payment and collect out of court and, if the payment has not been honored, the collector can transfer this matter to a specialized agency – collection lawyers who can litigate beyond the 25,000 euro limit and can also petition a debtor’s bankruptcy.
+For debt collection in the Netherlands, there are usually sent several written demands for payment and collection out of court.
+If the payment has not been honored, the collector can transfer this matter to a specialized agency – debt collection lawyers who can litigate beyond the 25,000 euro limit and can also petition a debtor’s bankruptcy.

 The average time from the issue of proceedings to judgment, if not disputed or defended, lasts about two months.
 A part of the legal costs can be recovered from the debtor and the amount is determined by the court.